foniod/foniod/README.md

 The usual Rust compilation ritual will produce a binary in `target/release`:

-    cargo build --release
+    $ cargo build --release

 or for a kernel version other than the running one:

+    $ export KERNEL_VERSION=1.2.3
-    env KERNEL_VERSION=1.2.3 cargo build --release
+	$ cargo build --release

 or with a custom kernel tree path (needs to include generated files):

+    $ export KERNEL_SOURCE=/build/linux
+	$ cargo build --release

+We keep `ingraind` compatible with the `musl` target on `x86_64`, which you can build like so:

-    env KERNEL_SOURCE=/build/linux cargo build --release
+	$ cargo build --release --target=x86_64-unknown-linux-musl

 ## Build a docker image

-To build a Docker image, make sure the `kernel` directory is populated with the source tree of the target kernel.
+To build a Docker image, use the instructions above to build an ingrain binary for the desired kernel.
+By default, the Dockerfile will assume you've built `ingraind` for the `musl` target.

-The resulting container is tagged `ingraind` by default, but you can set additional tags or pass `docker` flags like so:

-    docker/build.sh -t ingraind:$(git rev-parse HEAD | cut -c-7)
+    $ docker build .

+You can specify an arbitrary `ingraind` binary by setting the `BINARY_PATH` environment variable:

+    $ docker build --build-arg BINARY_PATH=./target/x86_64-unknown-linux-musl/release/ingraind .

 ## Configuration & Run